-Acquisition: Etruscus staked the Sugar Property in early 2019 as part of a strategic land staking program which included the expansion of the Rock & Roll Property 7 km to the southwest of the Rock & Roll Property.
+Acquisition: Etruscus staked the Sugar Property in early 2019 as part of a strategic land staking program which included the expansion of the Rock & Roll Property towards the northwest.

 Location and Access